KellerJordan/modded-nanogpt/records/track_1_short/2026-01-18_UnifiedOptimizers/README.md

 This PR utilitizes a "parameter bank" strategy that was introduced in a previous PR for the attention gates and ve gates, and I've extended it to the attention and mlp projection matrices.

-The QKVO weight matrices from all 10 attention modules are stored as a single parameter of shape (10, 4*768, 768).
-This can be 'reshaped' without memory movement to (40, 768, 768), and then sharded evenly across the 8 GPUs (so that each gets five attention matrices).
+The QKVO weight matrices from all 10 attention modules are stored as a single parameter of shape `(10, 4×768, 768)`.
+This can be 'reshaped' without memory movement to `(40, 768, 768)`, and then sharded evenly across the 8 GPUs (so that each gets five attention matrices).

 The MLP weight matrices (11 modules, 2 matrices per module) require padding to be sharded evenly.
-Their parameter bank is (12, 2, 4*768), and this is "reshaped" to (24, 4*768) so that each GPU receives 3 matrices to process.
+Their parameter bank is `(12, 2, 3072)`, and this is "reshaped" to `(24, 3072)` so that each GPU receives 3 matrices to process.

 Note that means we're paying the communication and optimizer overhead for an entire additional MLP, so we may be able to find a use for those weights.
-There are some notes on what I tried under the `Ideas` section.
+There are some notes on what I tried under the **Ideas** section.

 Now, both passes have balanced workloads, and:
-* The first pass should be significantly faster than before, with each GPU working only on attention weights, and only (5, 768, 768) each.
+* The first pass should be significantly faster than before, with each GPU working only on attention weights, and only `(5, 768, 768)` each.
 * The second pass will be slower than before, with each GPU now working on 3 MLP matrices instead of two.

 ### 1.2.
 Individual Parameters